mssjeong/ExactConfidenceIntervals.jl/README.md

 ## Multi-processing support

-To use multiple workers when computing confidence intervals, load the package on all workers.
+To utilize multiple workers when computing confidence intervals, load the package on all workers as follows:

 ```julia
 julia> @everywhere using ExactConfidenceIntervals